shubhamsingh47/Agriculture_power_bi/README.md

 Collaboration: Connect with other farmers in your area to share information and resources.

 This dataset contains variable like : \
 * "state" :         Name of Indian States
 * "district" :      Name of Indian districts
 * "market" :        Name of markets in that states
 * "commodity" :     Name of commodity sold
 * "variety" :       Different varieties names
-* "arrival_date" : date of arrival
+* "arrival_date" :  Date of arrival
 * "min_price" :     Maximum price
 * "max_price" :     Minimum price
 * "modal_price" :   Average of prices